Dr Benoît Goossens

 Ultimately, we aim to non-invasively genetic tag and track released individuals, to monitor their social integration in the wild population in the Conkouati Reserve and to assess their reproductive success by using a molecular genetic approach.

-6. Conservation of the forest elephant (Loxodonta cyclotis) in central Africa, funded by The Royal Society, a Darwin Scholarship to Mireille Bawe-Johnson, FORINFO, US Fish and Wildlife Service, Tusk Trust and the British Ecological Society.
+Funded by The Royal Society, a Darwin Scholarship to Mireille Bawe-Johnson, FORINFO, US Fish and Wildlife Service, Tusk Trust and the British Ecological Society.

-Description: This project is a collaborative program between the BEPG (Michael Bruford & Benoît Goossens) and the Centre International de Recherches Médicales de Franceville (Jean Wickings & Mireille Bawe-Johnson) in Gabon, the Wildlife Conservation Society in Gabon (Lee White & Ludovic Momont) and in Congo (Steve Blakke & Fiona Maisels), and the NGO HELP Congo.
+This project is a collaborative program between the BEPG (Michael Bruford & Benoît Goossens) and the Centre International de Recherches Médicales de Franceville (Jean Wickings & Mireille Bawe-Johnson) in Gabon, the Wildlife Conservation Society in Gabon (Lee White & Ludovic Momont) and in Congo (Steve Blakke & Fiona Maisels), and the NGO HELP Congo.
 Given the current interest in the forest elephant (Loxodonta cyclotis) as a new species, and the lack of information on basic ecology and demographics of populations, it appeared timely to initiate a study examining the genetic variability within and between populations, as well as their social organisation.
 The objectives are the following:

 A forest elephant in the Conkouati-Douli National Park, Republic of Congo (copyright: Benoit Goossens)